Focus on the Beagle Lab mix, a fantastic fusion

 The main concerns for the beagle lab mix are that both parent breeds are prone to both hip dysplasia and seizures.

-Beagles are also notorious for having sensitive skin resulting in allergies and issues with their eyes with glaucoma and cherry eye being especially common.
+Beagles are also notorious for having sensitive skin resulting in allergies.
+Also they suffer issues with their eyes with glaucoma and cherry eye being especially common.

 Despite this, the general consensus is that cross breed dogs tend to be healthier.
 However this isn’t always the case so if you are looking for a puppy, research your breeder carefully before committing yourself.

-As both parents are very food motivated, obesity is a very real concern and although it may not seem like a major health concern it can cause lasting problems for your dog.
+As both parents are very food motivated, obesity is a very real concern.
+Although it may not seem like a major health concern it can cause lasting problems for your dog.
 So resistance to pleading eyes is a must if you choose a beagle lab mix.

 Beagle Lab mix highlights

 So what do you get when you mix two of the most popular dog breeds?
 Since both parent breeds are working dogs and share an ancestry of hunting, you are likely to get a dog that still likes chasing and retrieving.